Seiya Suzuki Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 12th among all league pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.

-- The Giants allow the eighth-fewest home runs in baseball (150 total, 1.1 per game).
+- The Giants give up the seventh-fewest home runs in baseball (151 total, 1.1 per game).

-- Webb looks for his 10th victory when he makes the start for the Giants, his 29th of the season.
-He is 9-11 with a 3.64 ERA and 169 strikeouts in 180 1/3 innings pitched.
+- Walker (4-2) gets the starting nod for the Giants in his 12th start of the season.
+He has a 2.16 ERA in 50 2/3 innings pitched, with 61 strikeouts.

-- In his most recent appearance on Wednesday, the righty threw six innings against the Cincinnati Reds, allowing two earned runs while surrendering seven hits.
+- His last time out came in relief on Friday when the right-hander tossed scoreless two-thirds of an inning against the San Diego Padres while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.